-SUMMER

 Turkey Vulture

 Cathartes aura

-YEAR-ROUND
+SUMMER

-Size: 26-32" (66-80 cm); up to 6' wingspan
+Size: 26-32" (66-81 cm); up to 6' wingspan

-Male: Large and black with a naked red head and legs.
+Male: Large and black with a naked red head and

+legs.
 In flight, wings are two-toned with a black leading edge and a gray trailing edge.
 Wing tips end in finger-like projections.
 Tail

 is long and squared.
 Ivory bill.

-Female: same as male but slightly smaller Juvenile: similar to adults, with a gray-to-blackish head and bill Nest: no nest or minimal nest, on a cliff or in a cave, sometimes in a hollow tree; 1 brood per year Eggs: 1-3; white with brown markings Incubation: 38-41 days; female and male incubate Fledging: 66-88 days; female and male feed the young Migration: complete, southern states, Mexico, Central America, South America, non-migrator in southern half of Missouri Food: carrion; parents regurgitate to feed the young Compare: Bald Eagle (p.
-69) is larger and lacks twotoned wings.
+Female: same as male but slightly smaller Juvenile: similar to adults, with a gray to blackish head and bill Nest: no nest or minimal nest, on a cliff or in a cave, sometimes in a hollow tree; 1 brood per year Eggs: 1-3; white with brown markings Incubation: 38-41 days; female and male incubate Fledging: 66-88 days; female and male feed the young Migration: complete, to southern states, Mexico, and Central and South America Food: carrion; parents regurgitate to feed the young Compare: The Bald Eagle (p.
+79) is much larger and lacks two-toned wings.
 Look for the obvious naked red head to identify the Turkey Vulture.
 Stan's Notes: The naked head reduces the risk of feather fouling (picking up diseases) from contact with carcasses.
 It has a strong bill for tearing apart flesh.
 Unlike hawks and eagles, it has weak feet more suited for walking than grasping.
 One of the few birds with a developed sense of smell.
 Mostly mute, making only grunts and groans.
 Holds its wings in an upright V shape in flight.
 Teeters from wing tip to wing tip as it soars and hovers.
 Seen in trees with wings outstretched, sunning itself and drying after a rain.

-MIGRATION

-Double-crested Cormorant

-Phalacrocorax auritus

-Size: 31-35" (79-89 cm); up to $4\frac{1}{3}$ wingspan

-Male: Large black waterbird with unusual blue eyes and a long, snake-like neck.
-Large gray bill,

-with yellow at the base and a hooked tip.

-Female: same as male

-Juvenile: lighter brown with a grayish chest and neck

-Nest: platform; male and female construct;

-1 brood per year

-Eggs: 3-4; bluish white without markings

-Incubation: 25-29 days; female and male incubate

-Fledging: 37-42 days; male and female feed the young

-Migration: complete, to southern states, Mexico, Central

-America; winters in southern Missouri Food: small fish, aquatic insects Compare: The Turkey Vulture (p.
-43) is similar in size and also perches on branches with wings open to dry in sun, but it has a naked red head.
-Twice the size of American Coot (p.
-37), which lacks the Cormorant's long neck and pointed bill.
-Stan's Notes: Flocks fly in a large V or a line.
+MIGRATION Double-crested Cormorant Phalacrocorax auritus Size: 31-35" (79-89 cm); up to 41/3' wingspan Male: Large black waterbird with unusual blue eyes and a long, snakelike neck.
+Large gray bill, with yellow at the base and a hooked tip.
+Female: same as male Juvenile: lighter brown with a grayish chest and neck Nest: platform; male and female construct; 1 brood per year Eggs: 3-4; bluish white without markings Incubation: 25-29 days; female and male incubate Fledging: 37-42 days; male and female feed the young Migration: complete, to southern states, Mexico and Central America Food: small fish, aquatic insects Compare: The Turkey Vulture (p.
+43) also spreads out its wings to dry in the sun, but it has a naked red head.
+The American Coot (p.
+37) has a duck-like white bill.
+Look for the long, snakelike neck and large, hooked bill to help identify the Cormorant.

+Stan's Notes: Flies in a large V or a line.
+Usually roosts in large colonies in trees close to water.
 Swims underwater to catch fish, holding its wings at its sides.
 This bird's outer feathers soak up water, but its body feathers don't.
 To dry off, it strikes an upright pose with wings outstretched, facing the sun.
 Gives grunts, pops and groans.
 Named "Double-crested" for the crests on its head, which are not often seen.
 "Cormorant" is a contraction from corvus marinus, meaning "crow" or "raven," and "of the sea."